 - Enjoy the beautiful natural water holes and pools all year round and swim in the small rapids the rains bring in the monsoon season (June to November)

-- Help with preparation and feeding of resident sun bears, monkeys, birds and newly released animals that are still receiving supplementary food
+- Visit the wildlife we are preparing for release such as resident sun bears, monkeys and birds with their keepers during feeding times and spot newly released animals that are still receiving supplementary food.

 - Help keepers track radio-collared wildlife after their release, when available.

-- Be part of the excitement of setting up and checking camera traps in the surrounding forest to monitor the elusive local wildlife.
-We have captured images of wild leopard cats, slow loris, binturongs and deer species!
+- Be part of the excitement of checking camera traps in the surrounding forest to monitor the elusive local wildlife.
+We have captured images of wild leopard cats, Indian civets, porcupines and deer species!

 - Take in the quiet and natural surroundings from a hammock